 7) Grocery store (usually for a quick answer – again I had a newborn pre Siri)

 There is a method to this science.
 Some of your network is for quick answers, that is where the internet references and back in the day, How To Books weigh in heavily.
 There is the need to talk, which comes from the quick social connection: bonding on a walk or at the grocery store.
 And the deeper friend, someone you see regularly at the neighborhood park, or in a Mommy Me class, these can become lifelong friends.
 I have cyber mom friends that I IM with every morning, we check in with each other, most of them it took years to meet face-to-face.
 But they are a part of my A-Team

-Part of PAM’s roots is from Anna and I, as first time new mom and besties sharing what we knew and creating support in our community through our mommy me yoga classes.
+Part of PAM’s roots is as first time new moms and besties sharing what we knew and creating support in our community through our mommy me yoga classes.
 On our blog we strive for the same goal.
 The resources we share and the topics we grapple with are personal.
 They are products we have used and they are people that we leaned on, and have developed relationships with.
 Tool around our site and meet our friends, let them be a help to you too.

 ***PAM is not advising you to do anything, really.
 We are just mom’s that are sharing our experiences in hopes it will inspire and help.
 Always use your common sense, talk with your mate, and bring in healthcare experts whenever possible.